se4ai/se4ai.github.io/index.md

 - Your  first question should **not** be  be  "what data miners should I apply to this data?".
 - Rather, it should be  "what are the ethical requirements of this development?
 And how can we best support those requirements?".

+Please enjoy this book.
+If you are teaching this material at the graduate level, note that in our table of contents (shown at top-of-page) there is an _exercises_ section listing some weekly homeworks and some idea for month-long  projects.

+Have fun!
+Be more ethical!

+Tim Menzies  (timm)
+Tom Zimmermann (zimm)
+August, 2019